 How relevant are previous academic grades to get admitted to the program?

-All of your previous academic work is important to us, and we consider it in the evaluation process.
+All of your previous academic work is important to us, and we consider it all in the evaluation process.

 What is MIT Sloan’s code for the GMAT?